albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 - Consider a team working 5 days a week and committing code 20 times per day

-- Each commit is followed by a push, which triggers an automated build pipeline, which builds the application and **creates a new docker image**
+- Each commit is followed by a push, which triggers an automated build pipeline, which builds the application and **creates a new Docker image**

 .responsive[![Size required after a week FatJAR.png](assets/images/Size required after a week FatJAR.png)]